 This joint has a unique mechanism; the articular surfaces of the bones never come into contact with each other – they are separated by an articular disk.
 The presence of such a disk splits the joint into two synovial joint cavities, each lined by a synovial membrane.
 The articular surface of the bones are covered by fibrocartilage, not hyaline cartilage.

-- Lateral ligament – It runs from the beginning of the articular tubule to the mandibular neck.
+- Lateral ligament – runs from the beginning of the articular tubule to the mandibular neck.
 It is a thickening of the joint capsule, and acts to prevent posterior dislocation of the joint.

-- Sphenomandibular ligament – Originates from the sphenoid spine, and attaches to the mandible.
+- Sphenomandibular ligament – originates from the sphenoid spine, and attaches to the mandible.

-- Stylomandibular ligament – A thickening of the fascia of the parotid gland.
+- Stylomandibular ligament – a thickening of the fascia of the parotid gland.
 Along with the facial muscles, it supports the weight of the jaw.

 Movements at this joint are produced by the muscles of mastication, and the hyoid muscles.
 The two divisions of the temporomandibular joint have different functions.